josmo/drone-rancher/DOCS.md

 - `start_first` - start the new container before stopping the old one, defaults to `true`
 - `confirm` - auto confirm the service upgrade if successful, defaults to `false`
 - `timeout` - the maximum wait time in seconds for the service to upgrade, default to `30`
+- `interval_millis` - interval between service containers being upgraded in milliseconds, default to `1000`
+- `batch_size` - number of containers to upgrade in each batch, default to `2`

 The following is a sample Rancher configuration in your `.drone.yml` file: